ArbitraryCombination/FluidSynthUnity/Samples/README.md

 # Samples

-This folder contains a project which showcases how to use this package.
+`ExampleUnityProject` contains a project which showcases how to use this package.

+`DevelopmentProject` symlinks (on Windows you may need special permissions for symlinks to work) the package files into it, so that it can be used for development without the copying workaround outlined below.

 # Running package tests